proven-network/proven-node/README.md

 - [core](crates/core): Core logic for the Proven node and the entrypoint for all user interactions.
 - [dnscrypt-proxy](crates/dnscrypt-proxy): Configures and runs a DNSCrypt proxy to ensure all DNS runs over tamper-proof HTTPS.
 - [enclave](crates/enclave): Main entrypoint for enclave images.
 Bootstraps all other components before handing off to core.
+- [engine](crates/engine): Distributed consensus and coordination engine for managing global and group-level state across the network.
 - [ethereum-lighthouse](crates/ethereum-lighthouse): Configures and runs a local Lighthouse consensus client.
 - [ethereum-reth](crates/ethereum-reth): Configures and runs a local Reth execution client.
 - [external-fs](crates/external-fs): Mounts external filesystems into the enclave via NFS, intermediated by a layer of FUSE-based AES-GCM disk-encryption based on enclave-internal cryptographic keys.